Preschool (Pre-K) & Kindergarten Entrance

 Important - A completed physical (PDF) and dental (PDF) screening must be on file at the school before a child can attend Pre K or Kindergarten in Hampshire County and a follow-up dental exam is recommended prior to K+..
 If the school does not have this information on file, the child will not be able to attend.
 (If a child did not attend Pre K, the screening information must be given to the school secretary before the first day of Kindergarten in August.)

-Pre-K recruitment is held each year in January, February and April at all elementary schools (except John J. Cornwell) and EACHS Head Start.
-If you miss these dates, please check with your local school or call the Hampshire County Board of Education by calling 304-822-3528, ext.
+Pre-K recruitment is held each year in January, February and April.
+If you miss the published dates, please check with your local school or call the Hampshire County Board of Education by calling 304-822-3528, ext.
 141, to apply to enroll children into the Hampshire County Universal Pre-K program.
-The Hampshire County Universal Pre-K classroom sites are located at EACHS Head Start, West Virginia School for the Deaf and Blind and all Hampshire County elementary schools except John J. Cornwell Elementary School.
+The Hampshire County Universal Pre-K classroom sites are located at EACHS Head Start, West Virginia School for the Deaf and Blind and all Hampshire County elementary schools if registration numbers warrant it.

 This application must be completed for consideration for admittance to Pre-K. Applications are scored using needs-based criteria and scores will determine placement as space is limited.